ArtesOscuras/Notes/Active Directory/persistence/GoldenTicket.md

 # Golden ticket

 ### Externally from your attacker machine
 You can create persistence to the domain stealing the krbtgt nt account hash.
-Once you have it, you can create your own kerberos tickets to get acces to the machine as any user you want.
-You just need one one important requirement -> krbtgt nt hash.
+Once you have it, you can create your own kerberos tickets to get acces to the machine as any user you want.  ⚠️ `You just need one one important requirement -> krbtgt nt hash`⚠️.
 You can get this hash normally with Netexec or secretsdump, if you have enought privileges.
 Normally after privilege escalation (thats why is a persistence method).
 In case you get his hash in a context of non privileged user, of course you can use it to escalate.

 Ingredients:
 - krbtgt ht account hash (from ntds.
 Use nxc or secretsdump to get it)